 1. Composition: The Honor Council of the College of Nursing consists of a chairperson and three (3) representatives from each of the programs (BSN and DNP).
+The Honor

-The Honor Council chairperson presides over all regular meetings and over Honor Council hearings.
+Council chairperson presides over all regular meetings and over Honor Council hearings.

 - 2. Election of Members: The Honor Council president must be a current student of the BSN or DNP Programs and is appointed by the president of the College of Nursing SGA.
 BSN and DNP Concentration representatives are elected by each class during the fall election period. - 3.
 Vacancy: In the event of a vacancy occurring in the Honor Council, a class election is held within four (4) weeks of the vacancy to elect a new representative.
 In the event of a vacancy of the Honor Council president, a new president is reappointed by the president of the College of Nursing SGA. - 4.
 Faculty Advisor: The Executive Associate Dean of Academic Affairs shall be the College of Nursing Honor Council faculty advisor.
 The faculty advisor shall be permitted to attend all proceedings of the Honor Council with voice but not vote. - 5.
-Student Advisor: The Director of Student Affairs provides guidance to an accused student who presents to the Honor Council. - 6.
-Quorum: At least five of the active voting membersof the Honor Council shall constitute a quorum.
+Quorum: At least five of the active voting members of the Honor Council shall constitute a quorum.
 Honor Court decisions are decided by a majority vote of Hearing Court.
 A quorum may be established regardless of a class distribution or alternate status.